Personal challenge ideas: Stand up comedy

 Rehearsing tediously made the difference between a terrible experience and a great one.
 If you want to shine in any area of your life you need to prepare and then apply what you’ve practiced.
 The only thing you need to avoid is using the excuse of not being ready to avoid taking action.

-The formula for skill building is this:
+The formula for personal growth skill building is this:

 Then you can look at the result you got and make it better.

-Refinement + Practice + Applied Action = A Better Result
+Refinement + Practice = A Better Result

 Stand up comedy gave me these basic lessons:

-- Most of our fears are unfounded
+- Most of our fears never come true

-- Things usually turn out better than we expect because our minds generally only focus on possible downsides
+- Things usually turn out better than we expect

 - Taking risk is highly rewarding

-- The right mindset really is everything
+- The right mindset is liberating

 - Enduring a high-pressure situation will toughen you up